 2. Forgetting that a mixed term such as xyxy needs the product rule.

-3. Solving for dy/dxdy/dx by dividing by an expression without checking whether it could be 00.
+3. Dividing by an expression to isolate dy/dxdy/dx without checking whether it could be 00.

-4. Assuming one derivative formula works globally, even when the relation has multiple branches.
+4. Assuming one derivative formula holds globally, even when the relation has multiple branches.

 Try